Collective Arbitrage and the Value of Cooperation: Collective Arbitrage

 \begin{example}[Grouping Example] Consider a partition $\alpha=(\alpha_1, \dots , \alpha _m)$ of $\{1, \dots , N \}$ into $m$ groups $\alpha_h$, $h=1, \dots, m$, for $1\leq m \leq N$ and define

 Observe that for the partition made of only one element, namely the element $\{1,\dots,N\}$, the set in \eqref{ExG} coincides with the set in \eqref{Y00}.
 We can attribute to the set $\mcY_{\alpha}$ an interpretation similar to the one given for the set in \eqref{Y00}, with the only difference that now the exchanges \emph{in each single group $\alpha_h$} must sum up to 0.
+Observe that, for some fixed partition $\alpha $, these sets $\mcY_{\alpha}$ may not satisfy $\eqref{RY}$.
+In order to deal with these types of sets $\mcY_{\alpha}$ and also with the larger class of subsets $\mcY \subseteq \mcY_{\alpha}$ with the property